Health Sciences Program Approval Information

 A Health Sciences Education Core curriculum serves as the foundation to prepare students for individual health sciences careers and must include Health Science Learning Standards.

-The NYSHSEA Health Science Standards are acceptable learning standards on which to develop the Health Sciences Core as part of a Health Sciences program of study.
+The National Consortium for Health Science Education (NCHSE) National Health Standards are acceptable learning standards on which to develop the Health Sciences Core as part of a Health Sciences program of study.

-Academic Foundation—The healthcare professional will demonstrate understanding of human anatomy, physiology, common diseases and disorders, and medical math principles.
+Academic Foundation—Understand human anatomy, physiology, common diseases and disorders, and medical math principles.

-Communication—The healthcare professional will demonstrate methods of delivering and obtaining information, while communicating effectively.
-Effective communication skills are essential to all healthcare professions.
+Communication—Demonstrate methods of delivering and obtaining information, while communicating effectively.

-Ethics—The healthcare professional will understand and apply accepted ethical and legal practices with respect to cultural, social and ethical differences within the healthcare environment.
+Ethics—Understand accepted ethical practices with respect to cultural, social, and ethnic differences within the healthcare environment.

-Safety Practices—The healthcare professional will understand and be able to identify the existing and potential hazards to clients, residents, patients, coworkers and self.
-They will prevent injury or illness through safe work practices and follow health and safety policies and procedures.
+Safety Practices—Identify existing and potential hazards to clients, co-workers, and self.
+Employ safe work practices and follow health and safety policies and procedures to prevent injury and illness.

-Information Technology Applications—The healthcare professional will utilize and understand information technology applications common across health professions.
+Information Technology Applications—Apply information technology practices common across health professions.

 For content-specific considerations, please visit each program area found on the left sidebar menu.